stammen/LocalHostUWP/README.md

 1. Select the x64/Debug configuration

-1. Set LocalHostUWP as the Startup Project
+1. Set PackagingProject as the Startup Project

 1. Double-click on the Package.appxmanifest file in the LocalHostUWP project.